July 2019 Version Update: Quoted vs Actual In Project View And More

 Quoted vs Actual in Project view

-Instead of making decisions based on past experience, assumptions or gut feeling, it’s wise to keep your business data-driven (to a good extent).
+Instead of making decisions based on experience, assumptions or gut feeling, it’s wise to keep your business data-driven (to a good extent).
 In Scoro, there are hundreds of ways to get real-time reporting on anything and everything.
 Yet until now, there was no one view to combine project estimates, quotes and actual results, but also help keep track of project-related activities and their progress, billings and income, cost, profit, and cash flow – all in one.

 Without further ado, here’s our Quoted vs Actual table in the project detailed view.
 Get a full overview on which products or services were initially quoted to the customer, which activities have been done and/or billed.
 Plus, it’s easy to see, whether these products/services are done in-house or delivered by a third party and, therefore, oversee different costs.